-There are no tuition fees for the programme for students doing their first Master level programme (students who have already completed a Master level study programme are liable to pay a fee of cdurrently €300.- per semester, which is of course still not covering all costs, is still largely subsidized).
+There are no tuition fees for the programme for students doing their first Master level programme (students who have already completed a Master level study programme are liable to pay a fee of currently €300.- per semester, which is of course still not covering all costs, is still largely subsidized).

-Still, as is customary in Germany, the university asks for currently €84.- per semester for the student union and for university administration.
+As is customary in Germany, the university asks for currently €84.- per semester for the student union and for university administration.

 Do you offer scholarships?

 We do not offer scholarships ourselves.
 For funding possibilities please check e,g, the DAAD-Scholarship Database.